secile/OpenH264Lib.NET/README.md

 (5) Execute OpenH264Sample.exe.
 This program demos encode bmp/jpg/png images you select.

 # And...
-By combining OpenH264Lib.NET and UsbCamera and MotionJPEGWriter, you can make H264 recorder.
+You can make H264 recorder by using OpenH264Lib.NET and UsbCamera and AviWriter(in MotionJPEGWriter).
 ```C#
 int index = 0;
 var camera = new Github.secile.Video.UsbCamera(index, new Size(640, 480));